LatencyScope: A System-Level Mathematical Framework for 5G RAN Latency: Background

+0.03in {\bf 5G Network Stack: } To make the packet flow concrete, we use an ICMP echo request/reply (ping) as a representative small-packet example, since it exercises both uplink transmission for the request and downlink transmission for the reply.
+The use of ping is only illustrative; the latency components identified along this path apply to general user-plane packets, and later sections extend the model to larger packets, bursty traffic and queuing delays, and more complex traffic patterns.
 The path begins at the Application (APP) layer in the UE with the creation of a ping request.
-The data is passed to the PDU (Protocol Data Unit) layer, where a PDU session is established with the core network (UDP/TCP \& IP).
-It then moves through the Service Data Adaptation Protocol (SDAP) layer for quality of service management and then the Packet Data Convergence Protocol (PDCP) layer for encryption.
-Next, the data moves through the Radio Link Control (RLC) layer, for segmentation and reassembly.
+The packet is carried as IP traffic within an already established PDU session, which provides the UE's user-plane connectivity to the data network through the 5G core.
+It then enters the 5G user-plane protocol stack: the Service Data Adaptation Protocol (SDAP) layer maps the packet to a QoS flow and radio bearer, and the Packet Data Convergence Protocol (PDCP) layer performs functions such as header compression, ciphering, and integrity protection where configured.
+Next, the data moves through the Radio Link Control (RLC) layer for segmentation and reassembly.
 The MAC layer manages access to the shared medium.
 The UE first sends a Scheduling Request (SR) (\ballnumber{2} in~\cref{fig:ping-journey}) and then sends the data after receiving a UL grant (\ballnumber{3} in~\cref{fig:ping-journey}).
 In the PHY layer, the data is encoded and modulated into samples.
 The Radio Head (RH) converts these samples into Radio Frequency (RF) signals and sends them to the gNB over the air.
 On the gNB side, the RH captures the signals and converts them into samples that are then demodulated and decoded into the data.
 The gNB reconstructs the request from PHY to SDAP and encapsulates it into a General Packet Radio Service Tunneling Protocol User Plane (GTP-U) packet, which is carried toward the UPF through the GTP-U, UDP, IP (L3), L2, and L1 layers.
-The UPF decapsulates the payload and forwards it to over IP.
+The UPF decapsulates the payload and forwards it over IP.

 The ping reply traces back the same route.
 However, it can be immediately scheduled for DL transmission at gNB's MAC layer.
 The ping journey involves multiple steps contributing to the latency, which we explore in the following section.